 3. Cooling: Liquids are capable of carrying much more heat away from the cut than air.
 Plain water conducts heat 25 times more efficiently than air, for example.
 So water-soluble coolants are better at cooling than oil-based.

-I put cooling dead last for a reason.
-While not unimportant, cooling is probably the least important role of cnc coolant!
+I put cooling dead last for a reason: cooling is the least important role of cnc coolant in CNC machining!

-In fact, I was very pleased when Haas released a video called, “Haas Chip Clearing and Tool Lubrication.”
-The video puts the emphasis where it should be and not on the cooling aspects.
+In fact, I was very pleased when Haas released a video called, "Haas Chip Clearing and Tool Lubrication."
+The video puts the emphasis where it should be and not on the cooling aspects of machine coolant.
 Finally, the word is getting out about what cnc coolant is all about!

-Some machining operations, such as gun drilling, prioritize cooling even less by recommending oil instead of water as the coolant.
+Some machining operations, such as gun drilling, emphasize cooling even less.
+They are recommending a coolant (oil) that conducts half as well as water.

 Chip Clearing: CNC Coolant #1 Priority